Home

 These groups, through numerous meetings determine the frequency and scope of aircraft inspections to be peformed.
 This information is provided to another group called the maintenance review board (MRB).

-Aircraft inspections The MRB will issue their final recommendations to the manufacturer on how an aircraft should be maintained.
+The MRB will issue their final recommendations to the manufacturer on how an aircraft should be maintained.

 The manufacturer then publishes this information in maintenance planning documents to be provided to the customer.